apache/incubator-heron/website2/docs/topology-development-eco-api.md

     specific language governing permissions and limitations
     under the License.
 -->
----
-id: topology-development-eco-api
-title: The ECO API for Java
-sidebar_label: The ECO API for Java
----

 > **The Heron ECO API is in beta**.
 The Heron ECO API can be used to build and test topologies on your local or on a cluster.
 The API still needs some testing and feedback from the community to understand how we  should continue to develop ECO.

 Heron processing topologies can be written using an API called the **Heron ECO API**.
 The ECO API is currently available to work with spouts and bolts from the following packages: